Category: Aktuell

 © Exilarte

-An evening dedicated to the sonatas for cello and piano by Robert Fürstenthal and Francis Poulenc – two masters of the 20th century who have had a lasting impact on the musical landscape.
-Poulenc’s Cello Sonata from 1948 impresses with its dynamic contrasts and profound lyricism, combining classical elegance with contemporary sensitivity.
-At the same time, Fürstenthal’s sonatas, written during his exile, bear witness to a deep nostalgia and emotion.
-They mark his return to musical creation after a long period of silence and convey feelings of hope and pain with great intensity.
+This evening is dedicated to the cello and piano sonatas of Francis Poulenc and Robert Fürstenthal, two masters of the 20th century: one renowned, the other remaining largely undiscovered until now.
+Poulenc’s 1948 Cello Sonata captivates with its dynamic contrasts and profound lyricism, blending classical elegance with contemporary sensitivity.
+Fürstenthal’s sonatas, composed in exile in the United States, are imbued with deep nostalgia and emotion.
+They mark his return to music-making after a long silence, conveying feelings of hope and sorrow with great intensity.

 Palais Ehrbar – small Ehrbar Saal